 George J. Tischenko, M.D.

-Dr. Tischenko practices general orthopedic surgery with a special interest in sports medicine and total joint replacement at Muir Orthopaedic Specialists.
+Dr. Tischenko practices general orthopedic surgery with a special interest in sports medicine and total joint replacement.

 Dr. Tischenko began practicing orthopedic surgery in 1988 after earning his Medical Degree from the University of Cincinnati College of Medicine and completing his internship and residency at the University of California, San Francisco.